As noted in the title, this HubSpot CRM 2018 review is by an actual user – it’s not one of those robo comparisons that are becoming so common.

 In late 2018 HubSpot did a pretty major revamp of their pricing and added plenty of new features to the system.
 This review was updated in December 2018 to take account of those changes.

-We’ve been using the HubSpot Marketing and CRM system for about 4 months and the more we use it, and the more we uncovered little features here and there, the more we like it.
+We’ve been using the HubSpot Marketing and CRM system for more than a year and the more we use it, and the more we uncovered little features here and there, the more we like it.

 Links to Key Topics

 - Key HubSpot CRM Advantages

 - Email, Email Sync and Integration (Outlook and Gmail, Free)

 - Contact and Company Insights (Free)

 - Tasks (Free)

 - Sequences (Starter)